AK AL CO CT HI IA IL IN MA MD MI MN MO NC NH OH PA TN UT WI

-Tennessee in the southeastern region of the United States is home to the Great Smoky Mountains National Park and has many species of different mammals.
-In this article I look at which mammals you can find in Tennessee.
+In the southeastern region of the United States, Tennessee is home to the Great Smoky Mountains National Park and has many species of different mammals.
+This article looks at which mammals you can find in Tennessee.

 The Allegheny woodrat is a nocturnal rodent from the eastern part of the United States.
-Their color is mostly brownish-gray, and the underbody and feet are white.
+Their color is primarily brownish-gray, and the underbody and feet are white.

 The Allegheny woodrat measures from 31 to 45 cm (including the tail) and weigh about 450 g.
 This herbivore eats buds, fruits, seeds, leaves, stems, roots, acorns, nuts, and stems.

-The Allegheny woodrat lives in rocky areas (cliffs and caves) in deciduous forests.
+The Allegheny woodrat lives in deciduous forests in rocky areas of cliffs and caves.
 Their lifespan is three years in the wild.

 The Allegheny woodrat is becoming an endangered species.
 They are very destructive and carry many diseases.

-They beaver is the largest rodent in North America and are semi-aquatic.
+They beaver is the largest rodent in North America and is semi-aquatic.
 They have a transparent third eyelid allowing them to see underwater.